paulOsinski/django-DefectDojo/docs/content/en/share_your_findings/jira_guide.md

 This is the key of the Project that you want to use with DefectDojo.
 The Project Key for a given project can be found in the URL.

 ![image](images/Add_a_Connected_Jira_Project_to_a_Product_3.png)

+#### Epic Issue Type Name

+This field should be set to 'Epic' by default.
+If you use a different name for Epics in Jira, you can set this field to that name.

 #### Issue template